Astera-org/minetest/games/globo/notes.md

 TODO:
+- lava needs to do full damage to you

 - Lava Ox
     Kicks off heat. eats a lot of food.
 Pretty docile unless hungry.
 Lives in the duneland